williamgasparzup/top-chart/README.md

 # Top chart

 This project was made to test the usage of echarts as the charts library.
+You can see it [here](https://github.com/williamgasparzup/top-chart).

 ## Getting Started